 Coil Split Les Paul (modern wiring)

-The video and wiring diagram below illustrate how to wire your Les Paul to enable coil splitting.
+The video and wiring diagram below illustrate how to wire your Les Paul to enable coil splitting using the components in our Les Paul coil split wiring kit.
 Coil splitting humbuckers is a popular and simple wiring mod that essentially sends one coil to ground when the push pull pot is activated in the "up" position.

 The mod involves using a push pull pot to split the coils.
 Note - this is only possible if your humbucker pickups have 4 conductor wires (black, white, red and green).
 Pay attention however - whilst the vast majority of pickup manufacturers use the same colours, the order is different.
 For example, on a Gibson humbucker, it is the red wire (typically) which is the hot signal output, whereas on a Seymour Duncan, it is the black wire.
 Refer to our coil splitting page for a handy chart highlighting various pickup maufacturers colour coding system.